 AACN files annual consolidated tax returns with the Internal Revenue Service and a state unitary return on behalf of all chapters.
 It is imperative that AACN receives chapter financial reports on time for inclusion in those fillings.
-Incomplete or inaccurate tax returns can lead to significant penalties, including revocation of tax-exempt status.
+Incomplete or inaccurate tax returns can lead to significant penalties, including revocation of AACN's tax-exempt status.

 Chapters may be eligible for state sales tax exemptions from their state agencies.
 Interested Chapters should contact their state tax department for further information.
-Chapters may also qualify for nonprofit bulk mail rates.
-Interested chapters should contact National for further information.
+Currently, AACN has state sales tax certificates of exemption for the following states: